California DUI Sobriety Checkpoints

 This is an exception to the rule that police can't pull someone over for no reason.
 California DUI checkpoints are not considered a violation of your constitutional rights.

 These are the initial points that an experienced lawyer will investigate regarding your DUI arrest, ensuring that you are fully informed about the legal process.
+This knowledge will empower you during your legal proceedings.

 A thorough investigation will reveal where there might have been violations of the regulations regarding how the sobriety checkpoints were conducted or whether you were, in fact, pulled over and stopped illegally.